moehriegitt/NeatLauncher/PRIVACY.md

-NeatLauncher uses standard Android mechanisms (SharedPreferences) to make its configuration (pinning, app visibility on the drawer, theme selection, weather configuration) persistently across app or device restarts.
+NeatLauncher uses standard Android mechanisms (SharedPreferences) to make its configuration (pinning, app visibility on the drawer, theme selection, weather configuration) persistent across app or device restarts.
 I.e., the configuration is stored in persistent memory like the sdcard or internal device memory.